DecisionToolkit/dsntk-book/src/contributing.md

 [cc-url]: https://github.com/dsntk/dsntk-rs/blob/main/CODE_OF_CONDUCT.md

 Any contributions are greatly appreciated.
 If you would like to get involved, please don't hesitate to reach out to us.
-All contributions intentionally submitted for inclusion in the work by you, shall be dual licensed as above, without any additional terms or conditions.
+The source files from which the Decision Toolkit book is generated can be found on [GitHub](https://github.com/dsntk/dsntk-book).